Updated January 11, 2017

 - Rancho del Zacalo – This is my daughter’s absolute favorite and where we eat every time I take her to Disneyland.
 We share the red sauce enchiladas and also chips/salsa.
 This restaurant has free drink refills.

 - Cafe Orleans – Make reservations for this one and order the monte cristo and pomme frites.
 Also, save me a seat because I’ll be joining you.
 One of the best meals in the park!

 You’ve earned a day off.
 This is it.
 Sleep in (if kids allow), enjoy your hotel or venture out a bit to see Southern California.
 I’ve listed the 5 best beach destinations in a recent post.

 My two favorites on that list are Crescent Bay (for the sheer beauty of it) and also Balboa Island.
 Balboa Island incorporates lots of fun “firsts” for many kids.
-Ride the ferry from mainland to the island, you can go out on the pier, you can walk the island, play on the beach and more.
+Ride the ferry from mainland to the island, go out on the pier, walk the island, play on the beach and more.
 It’s a cute place.
-Check out all of your options for a beach day, with tips on beach visits while on vacation.
+Check out all of your options for a beach day, with tips on beach visits while on vacation, in that beach post.
 Then, return back to your hotel for a good night’s sleep before your final theme park day.

 Regarding transportation, Lansky can take you to the beach for the following rates:

 * Disneyland from/to Balboa Island, Huntington Beach, Newport Beach, Corona Del Mar – $70 flat / 1 way

 * Disneyland from/to Crescent Bay – $90 flat / 1 way